JawadAminMSFT/WorkbenchIQ/infra/README.md

 ### Deployment Script

-The `deploy.sh` script provides an automated subscription-level deployment with validation and configuration.
+The `deploy.sh` script provides an automated subscription-level deployment with validation. **Content Understanding configuration is a separate manual step** (see step 4 below).

 #### 1. Login to Azure